Skip to Content

 But the new question is not simply “can I be clear enough?” - I already live that version of the problem.
 Articulating design intent precisely enough to survive a hand-off has always been the job.
 Anyone who has worked with suppliers who charge for every iteration knows exactly how expensive imprecision is.

-The question that actually changed is harder to name.
-Something closer to: how do you communicate intent that is grounded enough to guide, and open enough that what you learn from building can improve it?
+How do you communicate intent that is grounded enough to guide, and open enough that what you learn from building can improve it?
 Not a specification.
 Not a vague direction.
-Something in between that stays honest to the original intent while remaining genuinely mutable - able to evolve when real-world validation reveals something the design didn't anticipate.
+Something in between that stays honest to the original intent while remaining genuinely mutable and collaborative - able to evolve when real-world validation reveals something the design didn’t anticipate.

 Then came Context Design - the discipline of engineering what the AI sees, not just what you ask it.
 The Knowledge Supply Chain.
 The infrastructure that makes the partnership reliable rather than occasional.